tatianaazulay/blogging-with-Jekyll/_posts/2020-05-02-API and how to design an endpoint. .md

 <h3>Query parameters</h3>
 <p>An endpoint usually includes <strong>query parameters that define more detailed information</strong> about the representation of the resource the client requested.
 For example, in the above endpoint in the query parameter we specify the date frame of the requested objects asking for videos published after April 28, 2020.
 We’ll get 5 items as a response as this is a default value.
-According to the documentation youtube API if we want a different number of resource instances, the maxResults parameter can specify the maximum number of items that should be between 0 and 50.</p>
+According to the documentation of the youtube API, if we want a different number of resource instances, the maxResults parameter can specify this number which should be between 0 and 50.</p>
-<p>Some of the parameters are <strong>required parameters</strong>, which should be identified in the documentation.
+<p>Some of the parameters are <strong>required parameters</strong>, that must be identified in the documentation.
 In the above request: The part parameter is required and specifies a list of one or more search resource properties that the response should include.
 Failure to include a required parameter in your request will result in 400 error.</p>